CVE-2023-7308: CWE-306 Missing Authentication for Critical Function in NSFOCUS SecGate3600 Firewall

 Technical Analysis

 CVE-2023-7308 is a vulnerability classified under CWE-306 (Missing Authentication for Critical Function) affecting the NSFOCUS SecGate3600 firewall.
-The vulnerability exists in the /cgi-bin/authUser/authManageSet.cgi endpoint, which handles POST requests intended to manage user authentication settings.
-Due to improper enforcement of authentication checks, an unauthenticated remote attacker can send crafted POST requests to this endpoint and retrieve sensitive information such as user identifiers and configuration details.
-This exposure compromises confidentiality and could facilitate further attacks like targeted intrusions or privilege escalation.
-The affected version range is unspecified, implying all versions of the SecGate3600 firewall may be vulnerable.
-The vulnerability was publicly disclosed in August 2025, with exploitation evidence first observed by the Shadowserver Foundation in June 2024.
-The CVSS 4.0 vector indicates the attack requires no privileges, no user interaction, and can be performed remotely over the network with low complexity, resulting in a high impact on confidentiality.
-No patches or mitigations have been officially released by NSFOCUS at the time of disclosure, increasing the urgency for defensive measures.
-The vulnerability’s exploitation could lead to leakage of sensitive firewall configuration and user data, undermining network security and trust in perimeter defenses.
+The vulnerability exists because the /cgi-bin/authUser/authManageSet.cgi endpoint does not enforce authentication checks on POST requests, allowing unauthenticated remote attackers to send crafted requests and retrieve sensitive information such as user identifiers and configuration details.
+This flaw essentially bypasses any access control mechanisms intended to protect critical management functions of the firewall.
+The affected version range is unspecified, implying all versions of SecGate3600 may be vulnerable.
+The vulnerability was first observed in exploitation attempts by the Shadowserver Foundation in June 2024, indicating active reconnaissance or exploitation in the wild.
+The CVSS 4.0 vector (AV:N/AC:L/AT:N/PR:N/UI:N/VC:H/VI:N/VA:N/SC:N/SI:N/SA:N) reflects that the attack can be performed remotely over the network without any authentication or user interaction, with a high impact on confidentiality but no impact on integrity or availability.
+The lack of authentication on a critical management endpoint exposes sensitive internal data that could facilitate further attacks or unauthorized access.
+No patches or mitigations have been officially published by NSFOCUS as of the current date, increasing the urgency for organizations to implement compensating controls.

 Potential Impact